SimonPhoenix96/spectral-scribe/README.md

 The extension can easily be installed via the [Chrome/Edge Webstore](https://chromewebstore.google.com/detail/spectral-scribe/mikpmbedokmdadmgbcphbkgjmlidpldd)

 ## Overview

-No External Libraries only pure Javascript, HTML and Claude or Akash Networks (FREE) LLM RESTAPI This Chrome extension provides a powerful suite of AI-driven text analysis tools, leveraging Akash Network powered Llama3-8b or Anthropics Claude models .
+No External Libraries only pure Javascript, HTML and Claude, Openrouter or Akash Networks (FREE) LLM RESTAPI

+This Chrome extension provides a powerful suite of AI-driven text analysis tools.
 It offers various functionalities for processing and analyzing text from YouTube video transcripts, Twitter Threads, Webpages, user input and more.

 ## Shortcuts